apache/struts-site/source/core-developers/type-conversion.md

 ## Applying a Type Converter for an application

-Application-wide converters can be specified in a file called `xwork-conversion.properties` located in the root of the classpath.
+Application-wide converters can be specified in a file called `struts-conversion.properties` or `xwork-conversion.properties` (deprecated) located in the root of the classpath.

 ```
 # syntax: <type> = <converterClassName>